Helping you unlearn what no longer works, and reconnect to parts of you hoping for more.

 I am a licensed and board certified creative arts therapist with 9 years of post graduate experience providing psychotherapy services in English and Russian to adults physically residing in New York State.

-I specialize in working with history of trauma, gender identity and sexuality, depression, anxiety, and long term effects of immigration.
+I specialize in working with trauma and PTSD, LGBTQIA+ identity and gender, depression, anxiety, burnout and high achiever fatigue, intergenerational family dynamics, and the long term effects of immigration.

 Areas of Expertise